polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 **[neq]** is the _not_ equal _"operator"_ in Magic, and it requires two arguments, both of which will be evaluated as potential signals - And the result of evaluating **[neq]** will only be true if the values of these two arguments are _not the same_.
-Notice, the comparison operator will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, etc.

 ```
 .src:int:5